jlmwebhosting/Laravel-LESSisMore/README.md

 Special thanks to [leafo](https://github.com/leafo) for [lessphp](https://github.com/leafo/lessphp) and also [joecwallace](https://github.com/joecwallace) for [laraveless](https://github.com/joecwallace/lessphp-laravel) upon which [lessismore](https://github.com/rhukster/Laravel-LESSisMore) is based.

-`LESSisMore` is a bundle for the [Laravel PHP Framework](http://laravel.com/) that builds on `laraveless` by utilizing the latest version of `lessphp` and provides several new features.
+`LESSisMore` is a bundle for the [Laravel PHP Framework](http://laravel.com/) that builds on `laraveless` by utilizing the latest version of `lessphp` and provides several new features such as smart compile only when LESS files or config options have been modified, compressed output, injectable LESS variables + more...

 ### Key Features